-Each month our Secretary, Bill Rogerson, sends out a fresh copy of our newsletter - History Lines - to each member.
+Each quarter our Secretary, Bill Rogerson, sends out a fresh copy of our newsletter – History Lines – to each member.
 His hard work in compiling each issue is greatly appreciated.
 Items include regular updates on the progress of the BTPHG, news relating to our sector of interest, and a regular feature – Memory Lane – where members contribute their recollections of their time in the BTP.

 Extract from the June 2011 edition of History Lines (No. 22)